Tag: secure homelab

 block in log quick on any from any to any tag DefaultDeny

 These rules ensure secure VLAN segmentation by only allowing necessary traffic while denying unauthorized communications.
-Customize the rules for your specific network requirements to maintain optimal security and functionality.
+Customize the rules for your specific network requirements to maintain best security and functionality.

 Managed Switch Configuration